 Can I pump my own milk?

-Even if your baby cannot breastfeed, you can pump your breast milk and it can be stored for gavage or nipple feedings.
-Depending on the amount of milk needed for feedings, formula may need to be added to breast milk.
-Very premature babies may need human milk fortifiers added to breast milk to meet their increased needs for protein, calcium and phosphorus.
+Even if your baby cannot breastfeed, you can pump your breast milk and it can be stored for tube or bottle feedings.
+Premature babies may need human milk fortifiers added to pumped breast milk to meet their increased needs for protein, calcium, phosphorus and other vitamins and minerals.

-Certified lactation consultants (IBCLC) are nurses or other healthcare providers who are specially trained to help women with breastfeeding.
+Lactation consultants (IBCLC) and lactation counselors (CLC) are nurses or other healthcare providers who are specially trained to help women with lactation.
 In our NICU, these professionals can help you learn to nurse your baby.
 They can also teach you about pumping and storing your breast milk for your baby.

 For more information, contact Mary Revenis, M.D., at 202-476-3396 email@example.com.